openenclave/openenclave/docs/DesignDocs/InitTimeConfigurationInterface.md

-# OpenEnclave Init-time Configuration Interface
+# Open Enclave Init-time Configuration Interface

-In this paper, we present the interface design for Init-time Configuration support in OpenEnclave.
-OpenEnclave Init-time Configuration feature supports configurable enclave functionality beyond the static functionality implemented by the enclave code and initialized data inside the enclave at the enclave initialization time.
+In this paper, we present the interface design for Init-time Configuration support in Open Enclave.
+Open Enclave Init-time Configuration feature supports configurable enclave functionality beyond the static functionality implemented by the enclave code and initialized data inside the enclave at the enclave initialization time.